thumulakaru/Unit-3--repo/Readme.md

 ## List of techniques used
 1. Object Oriented Programming(OOP)
-2. Object Relation Mapping(ORM):SQLite3
-3. KivyMD.app Library
+2. KivyMD.app Library
-4. KivyMD.uix Library
+3. KivyMD.uix Library
-5. For loops
+4. For loops
-6. if statements
+5. if statements
-7. Password Hashing
+6. Password Hashing
-8. Interacting with Databases
+7. Interacting with Databases
-9. Arrays and Lists
+8. Lists

 ## Development